Complying with the new regime

 - A requirement to carry out privacy impact assessments in some situations.

-It won’t stop your business in its tracks, but you will need to do things differently to avoid breaking the law.
+GDPR won’t stop your business in its tracks, but you should be doing things differently to avoid breaking the law.

 Why choose Freeths?